 - "There is no law for the landlords".
-Solution is to have rent-control.More affordable housing.
-(Puerto Ricans had to return to the island because they could not afford to live here.) - Rent control that is based on family income and stop annual rent increases
+One solution is to have rent-control.
+More affordable housing is needed.
+(Many Puerto Ricans had to return to the island because they could not afford to live here.) - Rent control that is based on family income and stop annual rent increases